-Drüeke and colleagues published the results of the Cardiovascular Risk Reduction by Early Anemia Treatment with Epoetin Beta (CREATE) in 2006.
-Six hundred and three individuals with stage 3 or 4 chronic kidney disease were randomly assigned to different cohorts and observed for approximately 3 years.
+Drüeke and colleagues published the results of the Cardiovascular Risk Reduction by Early Anemia Treatment with Epoetin Beta (CREATE) trial in 2006.
+A total of 603 individuals with stage 3 or 4 chronic kidney disease were randomly assigned to different cohorts and observed for approximately 3 years.
 Individuals in cohort 1 were immediately treated with epoetin beta until a target hemoglobin level of 13-15.0 g/dL was achieved.
-Participants in cohort 2 initiated epoetin beta when the hemoglobin level fell below 10.5 g/dL and to maintain a hemoglobin level of 10.5 -11.5 g/dL.
+Participants in cohort 2 initiated epoetin beta when the hemoglobin level fell below 10.5 g/dL and to maintain a hemoglobin level of 10.5-11.5 g/dL.
 The complete correction of anemia did not reduce the risk of cardiovascular events in either cohort.
 However, there was a higher prevalence of headaches and vascular disorders related to hypertensive episodes in cohort 1 (Drüeke, 2006).

-Pfeffer (2009) reported results from the randomized, double-blind, Trial to Reduce Cardiovascular Events with Aranesp Therapy (TREAT).
-The international, multi-center trial enrolled individuals with type 2 diabetes, chronic kidney disease and a hemoglobin level less than or equal to 11 g/dL.
-Of the evaluable 4038 individuals enrolled, 2012 were randomized to the darbepoetin alfa treatment group and 2026 were randomized to the placebo group.
+Pfeffer (2009) reported results from the international randomized, double-blind, Trial to Reduce Cardiovascular Events with Aranesp Therapy (TREAT) comparing darbepoetin and placebo.
+The trial enrolled individuals with type 2 diabetes, chronic kidney disease and a hemoglobin level less than or equal to 11 g/dL.
+Of the evaluable 4,038 individuals enrolled, 2012 were randomized to the darbepoetin alfa treatment group and 2,026 were randomized to the placebo group.
 The study was completed in March 2009 with a median follow-up of 29.1 months.
 The overall median baseline hemoglobin was 10.4 g/dL.
-The median achieved hemoglobin was significant at 12.5 g/dL in the treatment group compared to 10.6 g/dL hemoglobin in the control group (P<0.001).
+The median achieved hemoglobin was significant at 12.5 g/dL in the treatment group compared to 10.6 g/dL hemoglobin in the control group (p<0.001).
 The composite outcome of death or a nonfatal cardiovascular event was not statistically significant between the groups.
-However, "Fatal or nonfatal stroke was more likely to occur in the patients assigned to darbepoetin alfa (101 patients [5.0%] vs. 53 patients [2.6%]; hazard ratio, 1.92; 95% CI, 1.38 to 2.68; P<0.001) (Pfeffer, 2009)."
+However, "Fatal or nonfatal stroke was more likely to occur in the patients assigned to darbepoetin alfa (101 patients [5.0%] vs. 53 patients [2.6%]; hazard ratio, 1.92; 95% CI, 1.38 to 2.68; p<0.001)" (Pfeffer, 2009).

 In patients with type 2 diabetes not undergoing dialysis (and probably in diabetics at all CKD stages), more caution is needed when treating anaemia with ESA therapy.
 In diabetic patients with a history of stroke, a lower target is more sensible (10-12 g/dL), balancing the risk-benefit of treatment and the desired Hb target in the individual patient.
 It is also of paramount importance to involve the patient in the decision making, and seek their personal views after a discussion about the benefits/risks of treatment.

-In the KDIGO Anemia Work Group 2012 guideline update, the recommendation when initiating and maintaining ESA therapy, includes "balancing the potential benefits of reducing blood transfusions and anemia-related symptoms against the risks of harm in individual patients (e.g., stroke, vascular access loss, and hypertension)."
+In the KDIGO Anemia Work Group 2012 guideline update, the recommendations regarding initial and maintenance ESA therapy include "balancing the potential benefits of reducing blood transfusions and anemia-related symptoms against the risks of harm in individual patients (e.g., stroke, vascular access loss, and hypertension)."
 The Work Group recommends ESAs are not to be used to intentionally increase the hemoglobin above 13 g/dL.
-The guidelines also suggest for adults with CKD, ESAs not be used to maintain hemoglobin above 11.5 g/dL.
+The guidelines also suggest for adults with CKD, ESAs should not be used to maintain hemoglobin above 11.5 g/dL.

 The National Kidney Foundation (NKF) Work Group modified the Kidney Disease Outcomes Quality Initiative (KDOQI) Clinical Practice Guideline and Clinical Practice Recommendations for Anemia in Chronic Kidney Disease in 2007.
 The NKF recommended hemoglobin target in individuals on dialysis and nondialysis should not be greater than 13 g/dL.
 However, based on the reported adverse events, the FDA Black Box Warning on the product information labels (2012) state individuals experienced greater risks for death, serious adverse cardiovascular reactions and stroke when administered ESAs to target a hemoglobin level of greater than 11 g/dL for individuals with CKD on dialysis.
 The labels also note no trial has identified a hemoglobin target level, ESA dose, or dosing strategy that does not increase these risks.

-Four clinical trials were conducted in individuals with CRF not on dialysis involving 181 individuals treated with epoetin for approximately 67 patient-years of experience.
+Four clinical trials were conducted in individuals with CRF not on dialysis enrolling 181 individuals treated with epoetin for approximately 67 patient-years of experience.
 These participants responded to epoetin therapy in a manner similar to that observed in individuals on dialysis.
 Individuals with CRF not on dialysis demonstrated a dose-dependent and sustained increase in hematocrit when epoetin was administered by either an IV or SC route, with similar rates of rise of hematocrit when epoetin was administered by either route.
 Moreover, epoetin doses of 75 to 150 Units/kg per week have been shown to maintain hematocrits of 36% to 38% for up to 6 months.
-Based on the reported adverse events, the FDA Black Box Warning on the product information labels (2012) for epoetin and darbepoetin state: "Consider initiating ESA treatment only when the hemoglobin level is less than 10 g/dL.
-If the hemoglobin level exceeds 10 g/dL, reduce or interrupt the dose of ESA, and use the lowest dose of ESA sufficient to reduce the need for RBC transfusions."
+Based on the reported adverse events, the FDA Black Box Warning on the product information labels (2012) for epoetin and darbepoetin state:

 Efficacy in individuals with anemia due to concomitant chemotherapy was demonstrated based on reduction in the requirement for red blood cell (RBC) transfusions.
 ESA use has not been demonstrated in controlled clinical trials to improve symptoms of anemia, quality of life, fatigue, or well being.
 ESAs are not indicated for use in individuals receiving hormonal agents, biologic products, or radiotherapy unless receiving concomitant myelosuppressive chemotherapy.
-According to the product information, ESAs are not indicated for "patients receiving myelosuppressive therapy when the anticipated outcome is cure, due to the absence of studies that adequately characterize the impact of ESAs on progression-free and overall survival" (Product Information Labels, 2012).
-Data from clinical trials "suggest that ESAs may promote tumor growth in an off-target manner.
-For this reason, these agents should not be used when the anticipated outcome is cure (NCCN, 2012)."
-In addition, the product labels (2012) include warnings of "increased incidence of thromboembolic reactions, some serious and life-threatening, occurred in patients with cancer treated with ESA."
+According to the FDA product information, ESAs are not indicated for "patients receiving myelosuppressive therapy when the anticipated outcome is cure, due to the absence of studies that adequately characterize the impact of ESAs on progression-free and overall survival" (Product Information Labels, 2012).
+Data from clinical trials "Suggest that ESAs may promote tumor growth in an off-target manner.
+For this reason, these agents should not be used when the anticipated outcome is cure."
+Examples of cancers where there is therapy with curative intent include, but are not limited to early-stage breast cancer, Hodgkin lymphoma, non-Hodgkin lymphoma, testicular cancer, early-stage non-small cell lung cancer (National Comprehensive Cancer Network® [NCCN®], 2014).
+In addition, the product labels (2012) include warnings of "Increased incidence of thromboembolic reactions, some serious and life-threatening, occurred in patients with cancer treated with ESA."

 Hepatitis C Virus (HCV)

 The combination of interferon (IFN) and ribavirin (RBV) has shown sustained virological responses (SVR) in individuals with HCV.
-Side effects of the combination treatment include anemia which can be significant and may result in dose reduction or discontinuation of therapy.
+Side effects of the combination treatment include anemia, which can be significant and may result in dose reduction or discontinuation of therapy.
 The IFN/RBV dose reduction has been associated with a decreased likelihood of early virological response (EVR) and sustained responses.
-In a randomized trial 185 anemic individuals treated with combination therapy (interferon [IFN] and RBV) for HCV were evaluated in 2 treatment phases (Afdhal, 2004).
-The first phase was 8-weeks long, double-blind, placebo-controlled comparing epoetin alfa versus placebo.
+In a randomized trial, 185 anemic individuals treated with combination therapy (IFN and RBV) for HCV were evaluated in 2 treatment phases (Afdhal, 2004).
+The first phase was 8 weeks long, double-blind, placebo-controlled comparing epoetin alfa versus placebo.
 The second phase was 8 weeks long, open-label, and allowed a modified crossover.
-The primary efficacy of RBV dosing at the end of the first phase was met with 88% of the study cohort treated with epoetin alfa maintained the RBV dosing.
-The difference was significant as 60% (P < 0.001) of the placebo group maintained the RBV dosing.
+The primary efficacy of RBV dosing at the end of the first phase was met with 88% of the study cohort treated with epoetin alfa maintaining the RBV dosing.
+The difference was significant as 60% (p<0.001) of the placebo group maintained the RBV dosing.
 The investigators reported quality of life (QOL) scores and hemoglobin levels were significantly improved for the epoetin treatment group versus the placebo group.

-NCCN (2012) recommends the use of epoetin and darbepoetin for the treatment of anemia in individuals with myelodysplastic syndrome (MDS) who have serum EPO levels ≤ 500 mU/ml, normal cytogenetics and <15% marrow ringed sideroblasts.
-It was noted higher epoetin doses were required (40,000 – 60,000 units) one to three times a week subcutaneously.
+NCCN clinical guidelines (2014) recommend the use of epoetin and darbepoetin for the treatment of anemia in individuals with myelodysplastic syndrome (MDS) who have serum EPO levels ≤ 500 mU/mL, normal cytogenetics and < 15% marrow ringed sideroblasts.
+It was noted higher epoetin doses were required (40,000–60,000 units) one to three times a week subcutaneously.
 Darbepoetin doses were subcutaneous 150 to 300 mcg/kg/week with response rates in low risk individuals ranging from 40% to 60%.
 Clinical trial data suggested overall response rates from darbepoetin were similar to or higher compared to epoetin alfa.